All Episodes

 And the Cadillac plan is the most expensive plan.

-You know, why should one human being in America be allowed to have a better plan than any other human being?
+The whole point of the Cadillac plan, which it's unfair that they exist, you know, why should one human being in America be allowed to have a better plan than any other human being?

-That's that's just inherently unfair.
+That's just inherently unfair.

 And if your answer is, well, because he's paying for it.